-We hereby petition the Food and Drug Administration (hereinafter "FDA"), pursuant to the Federal Food, Drug and Cosmetic Act, 21 U.S.C. §§352, 321 and 21 C.F.R. §§10.30 and 7.45 to immediately revoke the pediatric indication for Risperdal®, all generic version of risperidone, and Invega®1 (an extended release and injectable medication which includes the same primary active metabolite as Risperdal®) unless and until the long-term safety of the drug can be demonstrated, or in the alternative to immediately require that labeling for Risperdal® and all generic versions of risperidone include a black box warning on the lack of sufficient safety data.
-Additionally, the FDA should direct J&J to consent to release Petitioner from any and all standing Confidentiality/ Protective Orders so that Petitioner2 can present to the FDA the internal documents and data, as well as an expert analysis thereof which we believe support the foregoing requested actions.
+We hereby petition the Food and Drug Administration (hereinafter "FDA"), pursuant to the Federal Food, Drug and Cosmetic Act, 21 U.S.C. §§352, 321 and 21 C.F.R. §§10.30 and 7.45 to immediately revoke the pediatric indication for Risperdal®, all generic version of risperidone, and Invega®1 (an extended release

+1 Given the pharmacologic similarity between Risperdal® and Invega®, the information set forth in the remainder of this Petition applies equally to both drugs.
+J&J's conduct with respect to Risperdal® demands that the FDA take the same remedial actions with respect to Invega® in order to protect the public.